RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-24-Task-Scheduler.md

 When simulating a scheduled task, you should mimic these settings.
 For example:

 * If UAC is enabled and 'Run with highest privileges' is specified, ensure you are running with administrative privileges.
 Don't leave this to chance; if you are troubleshooting, log the output of something like [Test-ForAdmin](https://gallery.technet.microsoft.com/scriptcenter/Test-ForAdmin-Verify-75d84aba), and verify that you truly are running with the administrator access token.
 * Ensure that you are running as the user configured in the scheduled task.
 This should be straightforward, but if in doubt, log it.

-If you need to run as SYSTEM, [psexec](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx) comes in handy: {% highlight bat %} psexec -i -s Powershell.exe {% endhighlight %}
+Tip: If you want to run as SYSTEM, [psexec](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx) comes in handy.

+{% highlight bat %}
+psexec -i -s Powershell.exe
+{% endhighlight %}

 #### Actions